Introduction to MySQL SHOW Triggers

 SHOW TRIGGERS IN DatabaseName;

-Suppose, we search for a trigger having a certain pattern that will match the one specified in the SHOW TRIGGER query, then we will implement the MySQL LIKE clause as follows:
+Suppose we search for a trigger having a specific pattern that will match the one specified in the SHOW TRIGGER query, then we will implement the MySQL LIKE clause as follows:

 SHOW TRIGGERS LIKE ‘Specified_Pattern’;

-Even we can use the following query statement with SHOW TRIGGERS command in the server:
+Even we can use the following query statement with the SHOW TRIGGERS command in the server:

 SHOW TRIGGERS FROM DatabaseName LIKE ‘Specified_Pattern’;

-Here, the significance of the LIKE clause used is identical as used in the MySQL SELECT statement.
-Again, to list out the triggers using a particular expressional condition to search specific ones, we will use the MySQL WHERE clause.
-For this we will have the following query statement:
+Here, the significance of the LIKE clause is identical to that used in the MySQL SELECT statement.
+Again, we will use the MySQL WHERE clause to list the triggers using a particular expressional condition to search specific ones.
+For this, we will have the following query statement:

 SHOW TRIGGERS WHERE Expr_Cond;